-We all know that I’m a high porosity girl, however, I have many readers and followers who have low porosity hair.
-It’s only right that I include more tips on caring for low porosity hair, I can’t leave you guys hanging!
+We all know that I’m a high porosity girl, however, I have many readers who have low porosity.
+It’s only right that I include tips on caring for low porosity hair, I can’t leave you guys hanging!

-I had to switch up my entire regimen and noticed a huge difference afterward!
+I had to switch up my regimen and noticed a huge difference afterward!
 That’s why knowing your porosity is important — it’ll help you choose the right products and techniques for your hair.

-Here are some characteristics of low porosity hair:
+Here are some characteristics:

-- Products sit on top of your hair when you’re applying it
+- Products sit on top of your hair

-- Your styles may take longer to dry
+- Your styles take longer to dry

 - You may be sensitive to protein